abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 - **Recursion**: has one problem, in typical JavaScript implementations, it’s about three times slower than the looping version.
 Running through a simple loop is generally cheaper than calling a function multiple times.
 - Any recursion can be rewritten as a loop.
 The loop variant usually can be made more effective.
   - But sometimes the rewrite is non-trivial, especially when a function uses different recursive subcalls depending on conditions and merges their results or when the branching is more intricate.
 And the optimization may be unneeded and totally not worth the efforts.
+- A recursive solution is usually shorter than an iterative one.

 ---